Zhenxing2020/two_qubit_gate_for_zero_pi_qubit/README.md

 - noisy simulations for CZ

 CNOT:
-- pulse optimization for CZ, how to save and where to save the pulse params
+- pulse optimization for CNOT, how to save and where to save the pulse params
-- noise less simulations for CZ
+- noise less simulations for CNOT
-- noisy simulations for CZ
+- noisy simulations for CNOT